tate8/traffic-intersection-simulator/README.md

 # Overview
 I implemented a program that models a traffic intersection.
 With vanilla TypeScript and React I was able to implement a solution with clear separation of concerns.
 In this case, the view (a React component) doesn't have to worry about how the model (A TypeScript class) works and vice-versa.
 The nice thing about this way of implementing it is that with more time you could make the view look a lot better.
 For example, you could animate real cars going through the traffic stop and toggle sensors when the cars overlap with them.
-I spent closer to 8 hours than 4 on this.

 ## Approach / Implementation
 My overall approach used the Model View Controller (MVC) architectural pattern to have the clearest separation of concerns possible.